aubreyrobillard/unit4project-frontend/README.md

 ## About the Developer

-Aubrey created the Petter app while inrolled in a strenuous six-month software engineering bootcamp through General Assembly.
+Aubrey created the Petter app while enrolled in a strenuous six-month software engineering bootcamp through General Assembly.
 For more about the developer and to see her other projects, check out the link below!

 - [Aubrey Robillard](https://www.linkedin.com/in/aubreyrobillard/)

 (add portfolio link?)

----

 ## Mock Up: